andrejmoltok/azrael-map/docs/Documentation.md

     Client-Side Data Fetching

-    - Fetching Data: In Next.js components, data is fetched using getServerSideProps or useEffect, depending on the need for SSR or CSR.
+    - Fetching Data: In Next.js components, data is fetched using useEffect, depending on the need for SSR or CSR.

 6. Displaying Data on the Map